kicaj/social/README.md

 # Social plugin for CakePHP

-It's still in development mode, do not use in production yet!
+**NOTE:** It's still in development mode, do not use in production yet!

+## Requirements

+It is developed for CakePHP 3.x.

 ## Installation

-You can install this plugin into your CakePHP (3.5) application using [composer](http://getcomposer.org).
+You can install plugin into your CakePHP application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is: